WeCanCodeIT/wcci-columbus-2017-parttime-summer/README.md

 # Grading Policy

 In order to pass the course, you must receive a grade of 70% or higher averaged over all the assignments.
-In addition, you must receive a grade of 70% or higher on the final project.

-## Attendance

 ## Projects